programmer90000/fitness-logger/docs/components.md

 ## `app/components/dropdown-box/`
 The `app/components/dropdown-box/` directory is used to create a component for a dropdown box.
 When this box is clicked on, a dropdown list appears, from which the user can select an option

+## `app/components/Footer/`
+The `app/components/Footer/` directory creates a footer which can be used in the app